+(1 cr. hr.)
 MUS 270 Keyboard Studies in Church Music

 Individual and group instruction of keyboard skills essential for church musicians.
 Topics include: gospel and jazz piano techniques; fundamentals of organ playing; hymn performance and leadership in all styles, including contemporary Christian; and conducting from the keyboard or organ console.
-Two semesters required for B.S. degree with Church Music emphasis.
 Prerequisites: Successful completion of piano barrier exam, or permission of instructor.